-Several different factors can contribute to eyebrow hair loss including ageing, hormone issues, autoimmune conditions, skin conditions and nutritional deficiencies.
-An imbalance of thyroid hormones can cause eyebrow hair to fall out.
+Several different factors can contribute to eyebrow hair loss including aging, hormone issues, autoimmune conditions, skin conditions, and nutritional deficiencies.
+An imbalance of thyroid hormones eyebrow hair to fall out.
 Both types of thyroid imbalance (hyperthyroidism and hypothyroidism) are linked to eyebrow hair loss.
-Specifically, in hypothyroidism, a person may notice hair loss in the outer third of the eyebrow, which is the thinnest part that points toward the ears.
+Specifically, in hypothyroidism, a person may notice hair loss in the of the eyebrow, which is the thinnest part that points toward the ears.

 Healthy skin is important for healthy hair.
 This is because hair grows directly from follicles in the skin.
 Certain skin conditions can cause itchy, flaking skin rashes.
 People may lose eyebrow hairs as a result of skin inflammation, dry skin, and rubbing or itching the area around the eyebrows.